WATonomousAdmin/wato_website/README.md

 > e.g. A file named `blog-01.md` will display as `watonomous.ca/blogs/blog-01`

-- Create a markdown document in `/job_postings`, titled anything
+- Create a markdown document in `/static/blogs`, titled anything
 - Write a metadata section by fencing some text with `---`.
 Inside write the job title and team.
 Follow the headers and format exactly or it won't work.

 Blog metadata is a little more involved.
-Take a look at the example if you are confused.
 The following headers **must be present**:

 - **title:** The name of the blog post
 - **date:** The date the post was created, *please* have it in the format `MMMM DD YYYY`